wojdyr/fityk/doc/data.rst

 or to 1, depending on the value of :option:`data_default_sigma` option.
 Setting std. dev. as a square root of the value is common and has theoretical ground when *y* is the number of independent events.
-You can always change standard deviation, e.g. make it equal for every point with command: ``S=1``.
+You can always change the standard deviation, e.g. make it equal for every point with the command: ``S=1``.
 See :ref:`transform` for details.

 .. note:: It is often the case that user is not sure what standard deviation